NicholasFarrow/nicholasfarrow.github.io/_pages/Tutoring.md

 ---
 Previously I have worked for one of the largest tutoring companies in my area.
 I offer highschool & university level tutoring for individuals, and also groups at a discounted rate (~4 max).
 I also offer introductory sessions to subjects like Python programming, HTML & CSS webdesign, and Linux.

-For a quote please [email tutoring@nickfarrow.com](mailto:tutoring@nickfarrow.com) with the subject you or your child needs tutoring in!
+For a quote please [email tutoring@nickfarrow.com](mailto:tutoring@nickfarrow.com) with the subject of your tutoring needs!
 Feel free to attach assignments or relevant coursework, I always prepare for my sessions beforehand.

 # University Tutoring